Top 5 Hot (and Natural) Springs in Texas – Updated 2025

 5. Capote Springs

 Capote Hot Springs is a natural hot spring found in Presidio county, near Candelaria, a uniquely beautiful part of the Chihuahuan desert.
 The waters here are around 98 - 100 degrees year round.
 After taking a dip at these hot springs, you can take a short hike to Capote Falls, which is one of the largest waterfalls in Texas at over 170ft.
 This spot is very remote and there aren't too many options to stay overnight closeby.
-There are a few camping sites in the general vicinity and then the closest RV sites will be about 1 hour away.
+The nearest camping and RV sites would likely be found in Marfa, which is about 1.5 hours away.
 When visiting, you can learn more about the region by visiting the Marfa and Presidio county museum.